One Step Ahead (Aretha Franklin song)

-"One Step Ahead" is a song by American soul singer Aretha Franklin.
-The single containing the song was released by Columbia Records in 1965.
-"One Step Ahead" was the A-side of the single, and peaked at #18 on the Hot Rhythm & Blues Singles chart.
+"One Step Ahead" is a song by American soul singer Aretha Franklin released on Columbia Records in 1965, two years before Aretha achieved stardom when she joined Atlantic Records.
+"One Step Ahead, the A-side of the single, peaked at #18 on the Hot Rhythm & Blues Singles chart.
 The B-side, "I Can't Wait Until I See My Baby's Face," was taken from her 1964 album Runnin' Out Of Fools.
-The single was released two years before Aretha achieved stardom when she joined Atlantic Records.